 Your accountant may provide you with online software which will allow you to invoice directly from your browser, or alternatively try one of the new breed of online accounting software products on the market.
 Some of these products (such as FreeAgent, which we use at ITC) are massive time-savers, and the moment you submit your invoice, your realtime accounts will be updated accordingly.

 When you’re dealing with an agency or client for the first time, we also recommend you take down the details of the accounts department (ideally a specific contact), in case there are teething problems.

 In the unlikely event that your invoice is not paid in time, try our dedicated article on tackling late payment problems.

 You can also download a sample limited company VAT invoice here.

 If you’re not supplying professional services (i.e. where you charge by the hour/day), simply change the columns to suit the type of product or service you provide to customers/clients.

-Visit the HMRC site for details on what a VAT invoice must include, by law.
+Visit the GOV site for details on what a VAT invoice must include, by law.